chooklii/lichess-hide-rating-extension/README.md

 <b>Focus on your Gameplay and prevent different play based on the Rating of your opponent</b>

+To use this Extension clone the Repository and add the Extension manually.
+To do so go to "Settings" -> "Extensions", Enable "Developer Mode" and add the Extension by loading it from your PC.

 Chrome Browser Extension to hide the opponent rating during games

 Toggle between Removing and Displaying Lichess Ratings during your Game while keeping all the other information